ckan/ckan/doc/paster.rst

 There are other search related commands, mostly useful for debugging purposes::

-    search-index check                  - checks for datasets not indexed search-index show {dataset-name}    - shows index of a dataset search-index clear [dataset-name]   - clears the search index for the provided dataset or for the whole ckan instance
+    search-index check                  - checks for datasets not indexed search-index show DATASET_NAME      - shows index of a dataset search-index clear [DATASET_NAME]   - clears the search index for the provided dataset or for the whole ckan instance